vottini/jsonbp/docs/schema.md

 root point2d[]
 ```

+As is ilustrated by the above examples, arrays can have two "specificities", **minLength** and **maxLength**, which limits respectively the minimum and maximum number of elements they array may contain.

 ## Import

 Schema files can be imported by other schema files in order to reuse the definions present in them.
 The syntax is: